codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/docker-swarm.md

 %}

-## Deploy to Docker Swarm with a YML step
+## Deploy to Docker Swarm with a YAML step

-Once all the variables are set you can use the following [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) to deploy to your cluster.
+Once you have defined all the variables, deploy to your cluster using the following [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).

   `codefresh.yml`
 {% highlight yaml %}